Chinese rights activists stopped from visiting dying family members | DW | 13.01.2022

 No one has heard from him since.
 On January 10, Zhang died, and her husband's whereabouts remain unknown.

-Many human rights activists expressed rage over the Chinese government's obstruction of Yang’s attempts to be reunited with his wife before she died.
+Many human rights activists expressed anger over the Chinese government's actions to block Yang from being reunited with his wife before she died.

 "Yang is still in a state of forced disappearance by the Chinese Communist Party, which had promised to let him go to the United States when Zhang Qing was critically ill," wrote exiled Chinese human rights lawyer Chen Guangcheng.